-UNIQUE DEPARTURES: This itinerary is part of West Africa Grand Expedition from Dakar to Cotonou.
+UNIQUE DEPARTURES: This itinerary is part of Sahara & West Africa Grand Expedition from Marrakech to Dakar and Cotonou.

 EXPEDITION LEADER: Alberto Nicheli, TransAfrica founder, has been travelling in West Africa since 1975.
-He has led more than a hundred expeditions in West Africa and sixty-four Sahara expeditions, including solo crossing of the desert, ethnological research on Tuareg and rock art.
+He has led more than a hundred expeditions in West Africa and 64 Sahara missions, including solo crossing of the desert, ethnological research on Tuareg and rock art.
 He has organized the logistics of a documentary film for Discovery Channel on the Caravans of the Niger and has assisted in numerous research projects on West Africa with Angela Fisher and Carol Beckwith from National Geographic, as well as in different television programs on West Africa.
-He has an expertise in Tribal Art and security in West Africa.
+He is an expert in Tribal Art.

-EXPLORATORY ITINERARY: This itinerary is an expedition; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are part of the “African Experience”.
+EXPLORATORY ITINERARY: This itinerary is discovery itinerary; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are also part of the “African Experience”.

-Guinea Conakry, Liberia, Ivory Coast: single-entry visa needed, Ivory Coast E-Visa is not valid for entry by land borders, needed visa from an embassy.
+Liberia, Ivory Coast: single entry visas required from the embassies.
+The Ivory Coast E-Visa is not valid for entry by land borders.

 Sierra Leone: visa available at the border (cost 100 USD).

 Ghana: Single entry visa required.
 The visa must be obtained at the embassy competent for the country of residence.